bencw12/in-monitor-rando-benchmarking/README.md

 `run_eval.sh <num-runs>` runs the experiment for Figure 9 [a](./graphs/lupine4-eval.pdf), [b](./graphs/aws-eval.pdf) and [c](./graphs/ubuntu-eval.pdf) used to compare in-monitor randomization, self-randomization with optimized compression-none, and self-randomization with lz4 compression.
 Our results show that in-monitor is the fastest method of randomization, followed by compression-none, then lz4.

-`run_mem_size.sh <num-runs>` runs each uncompressed kernel with `nokaslr`, `kaslr`, and `fgkaslr` with 256M, 512M, 1024M, and 2048M of allocated memory to determine whether our implementation of in-monitor randomization is affected by the amount of memory given to a VM instance.
-Our results show that the time spent in-monitor does not change with respect to allocated memory, and that the time to execute the kernel increases as allocated memory increases, but in-monitor randomization does not affect this trend.

 `run_batch.sh <kernel-path> [no][fg]kaslr/bzImage cache/no-cache <mem-alloc-mb> <num-runs> <output-dir>` boots a kernel `num-runs` times and writes the output to `<kernel-name>-<cache/no-cache>.txt`.
-If given `cache` the cache is warmed by booting the kernel 10 times before recording data.
+If given `cache` the cache is warmed by booting the kernel 5 times before recording data.
 Called by all of the above scripts.

 `run_benchmark.sh <kernel-path> <firecracker-path> <cache/no-cache> <mem-alloc-mb>` boots a kernel with the specified Firecracker binary and outputs measurements from one boot to the terminal.
 If given `no-cache` caches are dropped before boot.
 Called by `run_batch.sh`

 `run_lebench.sh <nokaslr/kaslr/fgkaslr>` boots the `AWS` kernel with nokaslr, or in-monitor (FG)KASLR, with a rootfs containing the source for [LEBench](https://github.com/LinuxPerfStudy/LEBench) to evaluate kernel performance.
-Once the kernel boots, log in as root (username: `root`, password: `root`), and run `/LEBench/init.sh`.
+Once the kernel boots, log in as root (username: `root`, password: `root`), and run `/LEBench/run.sh`.
 This will run LEBench, shutdown the kernel, and save the results.

+`run_mem_size.sh <num-runs>` runs each uncompressed kernel with `nokaslr`, `kaslr`, and `fgkaslr` with 256M, 512M, 1024M, and 2048M of allocated memory to determine whether our implementation of in-monitor randomization is affected by the amount of memory given to a VM instance.
+Our results show that the time spent in-monitor does not change with respect to allocated memory, and that the time to execute the kernel increases as allocated memory increases, but in-monitor randomization does not affect this trend.
+The results for this experiment were not added to the paper, but we have included a script to generate a Figure displaying the results of this experiment as well.

 `gen_graphs.sh` calls all the python scripts in ./scripts to generate graphs from the data in ./results-paper